Debt Collectors UK

 Bear in mind that it can take months for a case to go to court, and this may not be ideal for you depending on when you need the money.
 Also, you must remember that there’s no guarantee that you’ll win your case and you may have to pay the other side’s costs too.

-It can be difficult to get the money back if the other side are not working or have been declared bankrupt, so consider these eventualities.
+It can be difficult to get the money back if the other side is not working or has been declared bankrupt, so consider these eventualities.
 Are you going to court because you think you will get the result you want, or because you are being petty?
 If you know the other party will be unable to pay, court action may not be the route to take.

 7. Make An Official Demand

 It’s always possible to make a statutory demand if you’re owed money from either a person or a business.
 They might ignore this or say they cannot pay, and in this case, the court can make them bankrupt or have a company liquidated.
 These are serious actions, so again, you’ll need to be sure that the situation calls for this.

 The costs are high and the risk remains that you may not get your money back, but if you really want your money, it could be the way to go.

 8. Use A Debt Collector UK